Quality site requirements

 Setting up print sets

 - There are several pre-defined print sets and the ability to create additional print sets.
 Pre-defined sets cannot be removed, edited or copied.

-- There is some discussion about a possible “QR” print set that has more of the detail forms than we normally print.
+- There is a “QR” print set that has more of the detail forms than we normally print.

 - A basic Fed + CO print set has been created and set to all Colorado sites.